-- Identifying concrete provenance needs of domain scientists based on four representative scientific workflows; - Designing a comprehensive PROV-IO+ model to describe the provenance of scientific data precisely and extensibly; - Building a practical prototype of PROV-IO+ which can support different HPC workflows with little human efforts in both containerized and noncontainerized scenarios; - Measuring the PROV-IO+ prototype in HPC environments and demonstrating the efficiency and effectiveness; - Releasing PROV-IO+ as an open-source tool to facilitate follow-up research on provenance in general.
+- Identifying concrete provenance needs of domain scientists based on three representative scientific workflows; - Designing a comprehensive PROV-IO model to describe the provenance of scientific data precisely and extensibly; - Building a practical prototype of PROV-IO which can support different HPC workflows with little human efforts; - Measuring the PROV-IO prototype in HPC environments and demonstrating the efficiency and effectiveness. - Releasing PROV-IO as an open-source tool to facilitate followup research on provenance in general.